WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 ## How to use i18n in JavaScript

-WordPress 5.0 introduced the wp-i18n JavaScript package that provides the functions needed add translatable strings as you would in PHP.
+WordPress 5.0 introduced the wp-i18n JavaScript package that provides the functions needed to add translatable strings as you would in PHP.

 First, add **wp-i18n** as a dependency when registering your script: